World NGO Day – February 27

 Development and Operation of Infrastructure – Community-based organizations and cooperatives can acquire, subdivide and develop the land, construct housing, provide infrastructure and operate and maintain infrastructures such as wells or public toilets and solid waste collection services

-Supporting Innovation, Demonstration and Pilot Projects – NGO has the advantage of selecting particular places for innovative projects and specify in advance the length of time which they will be supporting the project – overcoming some of the shortcomings that governments face in this respect.
+Supporting Innovation, Demonstration, and Pilot Projects – NGOs have the advantage of selecting particular places for innovative projects and specify in advance the length of time which they will be supporting the project – overcoming some of the shortcomings that governments face in this respect.

 Facilitating Communication – NGOs use interpersonal methods of communication upward from people to the government and downward from the government to the people.

 Technical Assistance and Training – Training institutions and NGOs can develop technical assistance and training capacity and use this to assist both CBOs and governments.